-While Goldendoodles are known more for their various shades of beautiful golden coats, hence the name, gold is not the only color they come in.
-Goldendoodles can come in a variety of shades, from white, to brown, to grey, and even black!
+While Goldendoodles are known more for their various shades of beautiful golden coats and for being great family pets, hence the name, gold is not the only color they come in.
+Goldendoodles can come in a variety of shades, from white, to brown (or chocolate!), to grey, apricot, and even black!
 These colors are not as common, especially black, but does that mean that these colors are rare?

-While black golden doodles are striking dogs, there is a lot more to this special breed than just their looks.
+While black golden doodles are striking dogs, there are a lot more traits to this special breed than just their looks.
 Keep reading to learn about their behaviors, genetics, and rarity compared to other doodles!

 What is a Goldendoodle?